KasmyrA/Kronikarz/README.md

 # Kronikarz
-Project for 5 semester of compiuter science
+Project for the 5th semester of Computer Science.

-This project aims to create best experience with describing people and realations bettween them.
-To make familly tree, describe events and write biography in one app.
+The goal of this project is to create an application that will give our users the best experience in describing people and the relationships between them.
+The app will allow users to create family trees, describe events, and write biographies."

 # Polski

 Projekt na 5 semestr Informatyki

-Chcemy stworzyć najlepszą aplikace pozwalającą na oposywanie ludzi i ralcji między nimi.
+Chcemy stworzyć najlepszą aplikacje pozwalającą na opisywanie ludzi oraz rodzinnych relacji między nimi.